Grandparents rights to have contact with grandchildren?

 Last week we were successful in obtaining leave to join our client (a Grandparent) to proceedings in the Federal Circuit Court which were already on foot between parents where the Mother was seeking a sole parental responsibility order and no time with the father.
 Our client was jointed to the proceedings and an order made for the children to commence spending time with that Grandparent.

-If you are a Grandparent ( or some other person) who has been unable to spend time with a child and wish to discuss your matter please do not hesitate to contact Michell Meares, Accredited Specialist Family Lawyer to find out where you stand.
+If you are a Grandparent ( or some other person) who has been unable to spend time with a child and wish to discuss your matter please do not hesitate to contact Amelia Cox, Accredited Specialist Family Lawyer to find out where you stand.